IVSoftware/reproduce-android-13-webview-issue/README.md

 Calling all Xamarin-Android gurus - this issue is way over my head.

 I have a Google Play App Store product in beta testing that is experiencing catastrophic, repeatable, data-loss inducing failures related to `Xamarin.Forms.WebView` on **Android 13 only**.
 Feel free to [clone](https://github.com/IVSoftware/reproduce-android-13-webview-issue.git) my minimal reproducible example project with separate branches for `Telerik.RadRichTextEditor` and the `Syncfusion.SfRichTextEditor`.
-As I understand it both editors wrap the `WebView` as a last stop before java and the native control and other things I know little about.
-I want to emphasize that on my Android 12 physical device there are no issues whatsoever.
+As I understand it both wrap the `WebView` which in turn wraps javascript calls to the native `Android` control.

+I do want to emphasize that this has worked for a long while on Android 12 physical devices with no issues.

+***
 The testbench is simple: the single page has an editor on it, and we load some html into that editor.

 Xaml